esteshan/thrift-bay/journals/peter_kim.md

 - Learned how to create API's using FASTAPI and learned how to add a UUID and attach it to the object each time a POST request is made.

 ---

+### Journal Entry - 9/28/2023

+---

+#### Task:

+Created more API endpoints for products, categories, and checkout.

+#### Objective:

+Finish the rest of the endpoints a part of our first milestone.

+---

+#### Steps Taken:

+Finished the rest of the endpoints we had decided to make and helped teammates create theirs.

+---

+#### Key Code Snippets:
+Code snippets are in `api.queries.products.py` and `api.routers.products.py`.

+---

+#### Challenges:
+- Ensuring that the API endpoints work as intended.

+---

+#### Solutions:

+---

+#### Lessons Learned:
+- Learned how to create API's using FASTAPI and learned that it allows you to create API's much more faster and efficiently.
+Also better learned how to use the database.

+---